 Then one day, as I was walking the isles of Walmart, I notice the most inexpensive little Christmas village items.
 Tiny people, houses, hotels, shops and barns.
 Woodland creatures, Santa, and everything else a little child would go crazy over.
 I mean, I was giddy over them!
 They were sold individually and also in sets.
 The prices were amazing, and then I had a thought. . .

 I’ll make a village out of these items and I won’t care if the kids play with them.
 If they break and have to be replaced.
 The kids want so much to be part of Christmas, and I want to give that to them.
 I want them to touch and play and feel Christmas between their little fingers.
-So I’ll make them a village they are allowed to play with.
+Like how they’re able to experience our interactive advent calendar.
+So I’ll make them their own kids friendly Christmas village they are allowed to play with.

 This post contains affiliate links.
 This means I earn a small commission for items purchase through these links.
 It costs you nothing additional and helps this little blog stay afloat!
 Thank you!